-- What is the medication for? - What will it do? - What could the side effects be and what to do if I experience any? - How do I take it, how long do I take it for, and how often do I take it? - Is there another way to get better, with or without medication? - How much will it cost? - Are there lower-cost medicines I can choose?
+- What is the medication for? - What will it do? - What could the side effects be and what to do if I experience any? - · How long do I take it, how do I take it, and how often do I take it? - Is there another way to get better, with or without medication? - · How much will it cost? - Are there lower-cost medicines you can choose?